-The use of RNA interference can give rise to unintended off-target effects (Heinemann JA, Agapito-Tenfen SZ, Carman JA.
+The molecular characterisation is acknowledged to be unusually complex, including complete and/or partial copies of the cassettes in 4 different insertion arrangements plus an unintended fragment (claimed to be non-functional).
+The applicant has also demonstrated instability in the genome of soybean 305423 as a single plant has been found to be GM-HRA negative.
+Further, the use of RNA interference can give rise to unintended off-target effects (Heinemann JA, Agapito-Tenfen SZ, Carman JA.
 A comparative evaluation of the regulation of GM crops or products containing dsRNA and suggested improvements to risk assessments.
 Environment International.
 2013;55:43-55; 1.
 Lundgren JG, Duan JJ.
 RNAi-Based Insecticidal Crops: Potential Effects on Nontarget Species.
 BioScience.
 2013;63(8):657-665. doi:10.1525/bio.2013.63.8.8).
-This issue does not appear to have been investigated.
-The information provided on composition and hence the exposure scenarios may therefore be incomplete.
-A full proteomic analysis should be requested from the applicant.
-Such an analysis would be able to better characterise any unintended effects (Zolla L, Rinalducci S, Antonioli P, Righetti PG.
+Especially given the unexpected and unintended alterations in compositional analysis (e.g. altered calcium, zinc, glycitin, trypsin inhibitor and forage fibre fractions, as well as complex and unexpected effects on fatty acid profile), a full proteomic analysis should be requested from the applicant.
+Such an analysis would be able to better characterise these unintended effects (Zolla L, Rinalducci S, Antonioli P, Righetti PG.
 Proteomics as a complementary tool for identifying unintended side effects occurring in transgenic maize seeds as a result of genetic modifications.
 J Proteome Res.
 2008;7(5):1850-1861).